ncguilbeault/machinelearning-examples/examples/HiddenMarkovModels/README.md

 - [Mono](https://www.mono-project.com/download/stable/#download-lin)
 - [OpenCV and OpenGL binaries](https://github.com/orgs/bonsai-rx/discussions/1101)

-> [!TIP]
-> For installing OpenCV, the simplest method is to follow the instructions on installing OpenCV from pre-built binaries

 #### Instructions

 Open up a terminal and start by cloning the [Bonsai.ML - Examples](https://github.com/bonsai-rx/machinelearning-examples) repo: